 - Meetings with medical students and graduate students, from whom students learn about post-graduate experiences in the sciences

-All activities are led by medical faculty on staff at the Boston University School of Medicine or faculty and graduate students from Boston University's Charles River campus.
-The educational goals of the program are for students to 1) deepen their understanding of the academic science behind medicine; 2) engage in some of the experiential learning activities in which graduate medical students participate; and 3) learn about the range of professional possibilities that exist within the medical field.
+All activities are led by medical faculty on staff at BU’s School of Medicine or faculty and graduate students from BU's Charles River Campus.
+The educational goals of the program are to: 1) deepen your understanding of the academic science behind medicine; 2) provide you with opportunities to engage in some of the experiential learning activities in which graduate medical students participate; and 3) introduce the range of professional possibilities that exist within the medical field.

 We also arrange a variety of social activities to foster a strong student community and to ensure that everyone becomes familiar with the BU campus and Boston.
 While you can plan your own free time, you also have the chance to participate in weekend group activities–and join students in our other programs for a variety of scheduled activities.